tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 docker run -it --rm  -v "PATH on local computer":"container path" myname/myimage
 ```

 - The `-it` argument creates an interactive bash shell in the container.
-For example, use it like: `docker run -it --rm -v "$(pwd)/.:/docker_rpy" myname/myimage`
+For example, use it like: `docker run -it --rm -v "$(pwd)/.:/docker_rpy" myname/myimage` (recall we are using the working directory as specified in the `dockerfile` to ensure we can "take out" any of our generated files.
 - The `--rm` argument makes sure the container is automatically removed once we stop it.
 - The `-v` or `-volume` argument tells Docker which local folders to map to the created folders inside the container (**/docker_rpy** in this case).
 This example makes sure that the dataset generated in the `pyscript.py` script and the histogram created in `r-script.R` are saved into the `data` and `gen` folders in the local machine, respectively.
 Hence, the resulting directory structure should be the following:

     ```text
-    docker_rpy
+    docker-demo
     │
     ├── src
     │